 The oldest sink into the ground, so the whole interior is supported by an iron skeleton.
 This is due to the fact that the city is built on swamps.
 In the opposite is the new, much more modern Basilica.

 Then we discover Mexico City from 135 meters height by climbing the 42nd floor of the Torre Latino.
 The panoramic view is incredible.
 We realize the extent of the city.
 Finally, we went to the Zocalo to see the decorations that were put for the national holiday of September 15.

 Departure to Taxco

 We leave our luggage in order to be able to visit more freely this city on the slope.
 We go to the zocalo and it's pretty cathedral, passing by small alleyways all uphill.
-A few kilometers from the zocalo you can take the cable car from where you can see the city seen from above.
+A few kilometers from the Zocalo you can take the cable car from where you can see the city seen from above.
 After a small meal in front of the cathedral, our bus to Puebla awaits us.
 It is 4 pm and the journey is quite long.
-On the way we can see the Popocatepetl volcano.
+On the way, we see the Popocatepetl volcano.

 Day in Puebla

 Puebla changes a bit in architecture as we feel the colonial style.
 The zocalo and the center of Puebla are to be seen.
 The city is pretty, with all its buildings in color.
 School children play in the central square.
 We were able to devote only one morning to this city.
 At 12:50, our next bus takes us to Oaxaca.
 We put our luggage in the hotel and we go to eat by eating typical Mexican dishes of Burrito, Chili Rellenos, and Pollo Asado.